Welcome to Thinkst Canary!

 Your hosted console supports two types of notifications, SMS and email, and you can configure one, both or neither.
 Browse the Setup link to configure your hosted console.

-To enable SMS notifications, click the On button, and in the text field that appears enter the phone numbers that will received alerts.
+To enable SMS notifications, click the On button, and in the text field that appears enter the phone numbers that will receive alerts.
 Numbers must start with "+

 " and, apart from the "+", only consist of digits.
 You can include multiple numbers, simply separate them with a comma.